-Why do I sweat so much?….sweating is a normal bodily function.
-It functions to help cool down overheated bodies.
-The human body holds over 2 million sweat glands and each time the body becomes hot, the body activates the sweat glands causing fluid to be extracted from the blood and converted to sweat which is then transported to the surface of the skin and leaves through the pores in the skin.
-Once on the skin surface, this leads to the evaporation of the sweat which then cools the skin which then cools the blood.
-Cooled blood then goes back to the human organs and muscles to cool them.
+Why Do We Sweat?….sweating is a normal bodily function.
+It assists us when our bodies overheat.
+The human body holds over 2 million sweat glands and each time the body becomes hot, the human body flicks the switch and the sweat glands are activated creating fluid to be extracted from the blood and changed into sweat which then travels to the surface of the skin and leaves through the pores in the skin.
+When the sweat arrives on the surface of the skin, this leads to the evaporation of the sweat which in turn cools the skin which then cools the blood.
+Cooled blood then goes back to the various bodily organs and muscles to cool them.

 Identifying And Treating Heat Related Problems

 Excessive sweating can be dangerous, because salts (electrolytes) are lost with the fluids, disturbing the circulation and making it harder for the brain to function.
 Skin cold, pale, clammy Confusion Low blood pressure Possible collapse or fainting Nausea or vomiting